rafaelfachinelli/podcastr/README.md

 ### :globe_with_meridians: **Web**

-Open the command prompt in the project directory, open the [`example/`](example/) folder and execute the following commands:
+Open the command prompt in the project directory and execute the following commands:

 <details>
   <summary><i>with <b>npm</b></i></summary>